|Posted: 2018-11-12 09:18|

 Stage 1 - Create the Process

-The Script uses a Scheduled Process to look up the Imports that have been successful and then analyses their Performance.
-To create the Scheduled Process you will need to go to Start > Configuration > Automation > Processes > Scheduled Processes, once on this page select New Scheduled Process.
+To create a Scheduled Process navigate to Start > Configuration > Automation > Processes > Scheduled Processes, once on this page select New Scheduled Process.

 Stage 2 - Configure the Report